SoR Rheology Research Symposium and Student-Member Travel Grants for 2022

 How to apply

-The letters from the student and advisor should be concatenated into a single PDF file and uploaded to the
+The letter from the student and the filled out Faculty Advisor Support Form (printed as regular PDF file) should be merged into a single PDF file and uploaded to the

 Application Submission Site

 You will be asked for the seven-digit member number (no leading zero) and the paper ID of the submitted abstract.

 Submissions will be accepted starting May 31st, 2022 and closing on June 30th, 2022.